JacksonBates/blog/_posts/2016-10-30-what-i-learned-writing-six-functions-that-do-the-same-thing.md

 tags: [code]
 ---

-# What I learned from writing six functions that all do the same thing

 A couple weeks ago, a camper started an unofficial algorithm competition on Free Code Camp’s Forum.

 The challenge seemed simple enough: _return the sum of all multiples of 3 or 5 that are below a number N, where N is an input parameter to the function_.